EanNewton/Awesome-Reading-List/README.md

 - [durgeshsamariya/awesome-github-profile-readme-templates](https://github.com/durgeshsamariya/awesome-github-profile-readme-templates) - This repository contains best profile readme's for your reference.
 - [jstrieb/github-stats](https://github.com/jstrieb/github-stats) - Pretty print your projects' most used languages.
 - [melvin0008/awesome-projects-boilerplates](https://github.com/melvin0008/awesome-projects-boilerplates) - Curated list of boilerplates and templates to enhance productivity.
 Boilerplates for mobile and web apps.
+- [Merging vs Rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) - The `git rebase` command has a reputation for being magical Git voodoo that beginners should stay away from.
 - [Oh Shit, Git!?!](https://ohshitgit.com/) - Git is hard: So here are some bad situations I've gotten myself into, and how I eventually got myself out of them in plain english.
 (3 minutes, 2022).